Quicktown, Pennsylvania: History

 Quicktown is named after the Quick family that lived in the area, but there are no records of Quicks that actually resided in Madison township in the census records other than Matilda Quick, a school teacher boarding with George Weldy in 1880.
-Rather the records show that the family and descendants of Daniel Thomas Quick (1824–1911) and Almira J Pedrick Quick living just across the county line in Hollisterville, part of Salem Township, Wayne County.
+Rather the records show that the family and descendants of Daniel Thomas Quick (1824–1911) and Almira J Pedrick Quick living just across the county line in Hollisterville, part of Salem Township in Wayne County.
 Daniel came from Pike County near Milford and first appeared in Salem in the 1860 census.
 Daniel's son used the address of Hollisterville on his World War I draft registration.

-History and settlers

-History and Directory of Newton and Ransom Townships, Lackawanna County, Pennsylvania, 1754 - 1912, compiled by J. B. Stephens, 1912 name the original settlers in what would become Madison Township as Thomas Biesecker and Richard Edwards both arriving in 1825.
-Horace Hollister names "John Besecker" (not Thomas) and Richard Edwards among the original settlers in Drinker's Beech in History of the Lackawanna Valley, (p.
-288).
+The original settlers in what would become Madison Township were Thomas Biesecker and Richard Edwards, who both arrived in 1825.
+Horace Hollister names "John Besecker" (not Thomas) and Richard Edwards among the original settlers in Drinker's Beech in History of the Lackawanna Valley.
 Census records support Hollister's claim that it was John Biesecker and Richard Edwards.
-There is no census entry for any Thomas Biesecker in Luzerne County (before the formation of Lackawanna County), but John Biesecker is in Lower Mount Bethel, Northampton County in the 1820 census and in Covington in the 1830 census.
+There is no census entry for any Thomas Biesecker in Luzerne County, Pennsylvania prior to the formation of Lackawanna County, but John Biesecker is in Lower Mount Bethel in Northampton County, Pennsylvania in the 1820 census and in Covington in the 1830 census.
 However, neither of these original settlers lived in the area considered Quicktown.

 The first settler in the Quicktown area is unknown.
 It was likely Alfred Wilcox, Benjamin Pedrick or Benjamin Parker Carey (1819–1873).
-Alfred Wilcox and Benjamin Pedrick both appear in the 1840 census in Jefferson (before Madison Township was formed).
+Alfred Wilcox and Benjamin Pedrick both appear in the 1840 census in Jefferson before Madison Township was formed.
 Both lived in or near Quicktown in 1850 and both appear on the 1873 Madison map (see below).
 Wilcox lived about where I-84 now passes under Rt.
 690. Pedrick lived about where Flip's Market is now located.
 Benjamin Pedrick is also the father of Almira Pedrick, the wife of Daniel Quick (mentioned above).
 According to the article, "The Settlers of Drinker's Beech" by G. Ellis Miller, Benjamin Parker Carey (or Cary), a carpenter and the son of Minor Carey and Sarah Robinson of Old Providence Township, was the first settler at Carey's Corner.
 He settled there sometime between 1840 and 1850.
 His home was at the Southern corner of Quicktown Corners.

-According to family records and census data, John Biesecker's son in law, Peter Alt (1797 - 1891), born in Bavaria, was also an early settler in Quicktown.
-The Alts moved from Salem, PA to Quicktown in 1847, buying a farm from Balser Fetherman.
+According to family records and census data, John Biesecker's son in law, Peter Alt (1797-1891), born in Bavaria, Germany, was also an early settler in Quicktown.
+The Alts moved from Salem, Pennsylvania, to Quicktown in 1847, buying a farm from Balser Fetherman.
 Records suggest that the Fethermans never lived on this property.